kartverket/kartverket.vectortiles/README.md

 ## Attributes
-All layers contain the attribute objtype (object type), which describes the specific object type for each individual feature.
+All layers contain the attribute **objtype:**  (object type), which describes the specific object type for each individual feature.
 Certain layers, like adm_grenser and arealdekke, only contain this one attribute.

-**Objtype:**

 Several layers also contain one or more of the following attributes